pingcap/docs-cn/tidb-cloud/migrate-data-into-tidb.md

 ## Step 3.
 Import data to TiDB Cloud

 Depending on the location and size of your source data, the importing methods are different.

 - If your source data is located in Amazon S3 cloud storage, take the following steps:

     1. Configure Amazon S3 access to allow TiDB cloud to access the source data in your Amazon S3 bucket.
 For more information, see [configure Amazon S3 access](/tidb-cloud/config-s3-and-gcs-access.md#configure-amazon-s3-access).
-    2. From the TiDB Cloud console, navigate to the TiDB Clusters page, and then click the name of your target cluster to go to its own overview page.
-In the upper-right corner, click **Import Data**, and then fill in the importing related information on the **Data Import Task** page.
+    2. From the [TiDB Cloud console](https://tidbcloud.com/), navigate to the **Clusters** page, and then click the name of your target cluster to go to its own overview page.
+Click **Import Data**, and then fill in the importing related information on the **Data Import** page.

 - If your source data is in local files, do one of the following:

     - If the data is larger than 1 TB, it is recommended that you use Amazon S3 or GCS as a staging area to import or migrate data into TiDB Cloud.
 For more information, see [Import or migrate from Amazon S3 or GCS to TiDB Cloud](/tidb-cloud/migrate-from-amazon-s3-or-gcs.md).
     - If the data is less than 1 TB, you can use the logical import mode of TiDB Lightning according to the following steps in this document.

 The following steps show how to import local data to TiDB Cloud using the logical import mode of TiDB Lightning.